Abstract

 3.2.
 The effect of the air gap length on the electromagnetic force

 Under the different air gap length, the rotor is subjected to the different electromagnetic forces, which further affects the dynamic characteristic of the motor.
 The air gap length (AGL) is selected with 1 mm, 2 mm and 3 mm, where the slot opening is 0.1.
-Then, the obtained electromagnetic forces (EFs) along x and y directions are shown in Fig. 4.
+Then, the obtained electromagnetic forces (EFs) along and directions are shown in Fig. 4.
 When the air gap length increases, the electromagnetic forces gradually decreases.
 In other words, the increasing air gap length would weaken the electromagnetic excitation.
 Therefore, the structural parameters of the motors, such as the slot opening and the air gap length, should be optimized to improve the electromagnetic characteristic.

 Fig. 4Electromagnetic force under different air gap length

-a) EF along x direction
+a) EF along direction

-b) EF along y direction
+b) EF along direction

 4. Conclusions